sumit160803/ShowMe/README.md

-this is the readme file for ShowMe
+# ShowMe

+## Overview
-Created a session-based video chatroom where users can join a video call using a common room key.
-Utilized the Agora SDK to implement video streaming services and primarily used Django for backend development, including the admin panel, database management, and URL routing.
-As a web application, the frontend was built using HTML, CSS, and JavaScript.
+ShowMe is a session-based video chatroom where users can join a video call using a common room key.
+It utilizes the Agora SDK to implement video streaming services and primarily relies on Django for backend development, including the admin panel, database management, and URL routing.
+The frontend is built using HTML, CSS, and JavaScript.

+## Project Details
+- **Backend Technology:** Django
+- **Frontend Technologies:** HTML, CSS, JavaScript
+- **Video Streaming Services:** Agora SDK
+- **Functionality:** Users can join video calls using a common room key.
-Through this project, I learned how to effectively use Django for backend management, integrate JavaScript scripts with Django, and utilize the Agora SDK for video calling functionality.
+- **Learning Experience:** This project provided valuable insights into the effective use of Django for backend management, integration of JavaScript scripts with Django, and utilization of the Agora SDK for video calling functionality.

-I took the help from a youtuber DENNIS IVY to built this project.
+## Acknowledgments
+Special thanks to DENNIS IVY, a YouTuber, whose tutorials were instrumental in building this project.